Eigenstate/vmd-python/README.md

     * DMS plugin for DESRES molecular file format
     * HOOMD plugin
     * It doesn't crash when you import it
+    * Doesn't care which numpy you compile against

 The following python modules: